Common Name: Garlic mustard

 - Emits a strong garlic odor when plant parts are crushed.

-- Grows 1 - 4 feet tall.
+- Grows 1 to 4 feet tall.

-- Reproduces by seed.
+- This species reproduces only by seed.

 Habitat